optevo/devbox/README.md

 # Introduction
-This is a bevbox, your development box.
+This is a Devbox, the only development tool you need (that's the goal eventually anyway).
 Think of it as an application that runs "out of the box" to lets you start development in a matter of minutes.
 It includes an editor/IDE configured to work with the desired language(s) as well as all the tools and framworks configured and ready to use.
 The idea of virtual machine appliances (or containerised applications) is not new but they are generally not used for end user, visual applications.
+While it "comes with batteries" attention has been paid to enabling Devbox to be extended and customised.

 # Architecture
 Standard components are applications that make up the core of Devbox.
 They are not likely to change.
 Each standard component has been selected from a range of alternatives for specific reasons.